cstrozza91/POAT-International-comparison/README.md

-# POAT-Iternational-comparison
+# POAT-International-comparison
-This repository hosts the data and the code used in the paper "Ageing and diversity: Inequalities in longevity and health in low mortality countries".
+This repository hosts the code used in the paper "Ageing and diversity: Inequalities in longevity and health in low mortality countries".